Infinite-dimensional stochastic differential equations for Coulomb random point fields: Concrete examples

-Note that, by construction, the measure $\mu$ is invariant under the full Euclidean group $E(d)$, i.e., under all translations, rotations, and reflections. \end{example}
+Define $ \ON = \mathbb{R}^d $ and Note that, by construction, the measure $\mu$ is invariant under the full Euclidean group $E(d)$, i.e., under all translations, rotations, and reflections.
+The resulting diffusion $ \X $ is invariant under the full Euclidean group $ E(d) $.

+\end{example} \begin{remark} The construction of the Coulomb RPFs can be extended to homogeneous spaces and, more generally, to compact or weighted Riemannian manifolds, including models beyond the Gaussian, periodic, and spherical cases.
+These generalizations will be developed in future work. \end{remark}

-\section{Construction of the logarithmic derivative $\dmu$ of $\mu$}
+\section{Construction of the logarithmic derivative $\dmu $ of $\mu $}

-In this section, we establish the existence of the logarithmic derivative of $\mu$.
-The section is divided into four parts.
+In this section we establish the existence of the logarithmic derivative $\dmu $ of $\mu $.
+The section is organized into four parts.

-In \ssref{s:2A}, we prove the $L^2$-uniform bound of the logarithmic derivatives $\dN$ of the $N$-particle systems.
-In \ssref{s:2B}, we demonstrate the $L^2$-uniform bound of the logarithmic derivatives $\muRN$ for $\nN, \rR \in \N$.
-In \ssref{s:2C}, we show the strong convergence of the density functions of $\muRN$ as $\nN \to \infty$ for each fixed $\rR \in \N$.
-Finally, in \ssref{s:2D}, we construct the logarithmic derivative $\dmu$ of $\mu$.
+In \ssref{s:2A}, we prove a uniform $L^2 $-bound for the logarithmic derivatives $\dN $ of the $N $-particle systems.
+In \ssref{s:2B}, we derive a uniform $L^2 $-bound for the logarithmic derivatives of $\muRN $.
+In \ssref{s:2C}, we prove the strong convergence of the density functions of $\muRN $ as $\nN \to \infty $ for each fixed $\rR \in \N $.
+Finally, in \ssref{s:2D}, we construct the logarithmic derivative $\dmu $ of $\mu $.